 • ALWAYS keep warily scanning 360 degrees around you (NO ear-pods, cell phones, or other distractions) and,

 • Carry pepper spray and a personal security alarm (noisemaker or screamer) very visibly at the ready.
 Both can be carried beyond the parking area as well.
 Or if you’re near your car, you can push your car key’s emergency button – setting off your car’s horn (but if your car is far away, bystander's attention will be drawn toward your car - not to where you're being attacked).
 Either a personal alarm or your car’s horn will spoil a predator’s secrecy but a personal alarm is more useful overall.
 Also, you’ll further deter him/them by making it obvious that you’re carrying pepper spray held at shoulder height and very ready to spray.
 Also see purse snatching FAQ.

 • What if a gunman orders you to go with him?
 See kidnapping.

 Do NOT feel guilty for assuming someone might be dangerous and treating him coldly.
 Get over it.
 An innocent and decent man easily understands a woman's safety concerns in a vulnerable location.
 If you become the victim of crime, you'll wish you'd been impolite before a threat escalated.
 See intuition and "Set Your Boundaries" at facing danger.

-See her mother's court statement is at Compassionate Friends.
+Her mother's poignant court statement is at Compassionate Friends.

 (Unless you're in a crowd), parking garage stairs and elevators provide traps that benefit predators by isolating you, muffling your screams and noisemaker alarm, and depriving you of possible escape routes.
 INSTEAD, walk in the middle of the aisles and ramps (with your pepper spray and noisemaker visible and ready) until you reach your destination.
 Again, see "Set Your Boundaries" at facing danger.

 • Someone looking friendly, timid, lost, absent-minded, or intoxicated – thus more easily manipulated.